rapid7/insightconnect-plugins/plugins/cherwell/help.md

 # Version History

-* 3.0.0 - Updated SDK to insightconnect-plugin-runtime version 5 | Action outputs have been set to non-required | Update connection `url` to require scheme
+* 3.0.0 - Updated SDK to insightconnect-plugin-runtime version 5 | Action outputs have been set to non-required | Update connection `url` to require scheme or default to use HTTPS
 * 2.1.1 - New spec and help.md format for the Extension Library
 * 2.1.0 - New action Update Incident
 * 2.0.1 - Fixes issue where Create Incident was not properly formatting data to be passed to Cherwell